top of page

 6. Shiloh was in the hill country of Samaria within the tribal allotment of Ephraim.

-7. It was likely chosen as the capital and military base of Israel due to its central location within the country.
+7. It was likely chosen as Israel's capital and military base due to its central location within the country.

 Historical Background